-The absolute frequencies of WCBs in boreal winter (DJF) in HIST as well as the difference in the WCB frequencies between HIST and RCP85 are displayed in Figure 4for DJF and for the times t=0Fig.
-4, separately for the times t = 0 h (starting locations), t=24t = 24 h (ascent) and t=48t = 48 h (outflow)separately.
-In a future climate.
-In RCP85, more WCBs start near the

-- 25 U.S. East Coast east coast and over the southern U.S. Southern States (Figure states (Fig. 4b).
+The absolute frequencies of WCBs in HIST as well as the difference in the WCB frequencies between HIST and RCP85 are displayed in Figure 4 for DJF and for the times t=0 h (starting locations), t=24 h (ascent) and t=48 h (outflow) separately.
+In a future climate, more WCBs start near the U.S. East Coast and over the U.S. Southern States (Figure 4b).
 On the other hand, the starting frequencies to the south of Iceland are decreased.
-In the North Pacific, the opposite signal can be observed, with a decreased frequency in a future climate RCP85 around 30°N and an increased frequency further to the north.
-Climate-related changes north.
-Climate change signals are also discernible in the Southern Hemisphere.
-For instance, over South America, the WCB frequency at time t=0t = 0 h is slightly increased, whereas it is somewhat decreased near Madagascar. - 30 In the following 24 h, i.e. during the WCBs ascent (Figure Fig. 4c,d), the differences observed in the starting frequencies at t = 0 h move downstream (to the east) leading to decreased frequencies over the North Atlantic around Iceland, around near 30°N in the Pacific and to the east of Madagascar.
-An increased WCB frequency in RCP85 is also discernible near the U.S.
+In the North Pacific, the opposite signal can be observed, with a decreased frequency in a future climate around 30°N and an increased frequency further to the north.
+Climate-related changes are also discernible in the Southern Hemisphere.
+For instance, over South America, the WCB frequency at time t=0 h is slightly increased, whereas it is somewhat decreased near Madagascar.

-East Coast, to the east coast, north of 30°N in the North Pacific and to the east of South America.
+In the following 24 h, i.e. during the WCBs ascent (Figure 4c,d), the differences observed in the starting frequencies move downstream (to the east) leading to decreased frequencies over the North Atlantic around Iceland, around 30°N in the Pacific and to the east of Madagascar.
+An increased WCB frequency in RCP85 is also discernible near the U.S. East Coast, to the north of 30°N in the North Pacific and to the east of South America.

-After 48 At t = 48 h and thus at the time when the trajectories reach upper-tropospheric levels (Figure Fig. 4e,f), the WCB trajectories spread out substantially and, consequently, the differences between HIST and RCP85 cover considerably larger areas than at time t=0 h or t=24 hearlier times.
-In the North Atlantic southward of 60 south of ~ 70°N, higher frequencies are

-- 5 found in RCP85, whereas lower frequencies prevail northward of 60north of 70°N. In contrast, over Over the North Pacifican opposing signal is found: , the WCB outflow is less often located around 30°N butshifted northwards, in accordance with the northward shift of the WCB inflow (t=0t = 0 h), while and an increased frequency can be seen between 45°N and north of 60°N. Finally, in the Southern Hemisphere, the difference signal at time 24t = 24 h is also propagating further downstream and at time t=48t = 48 h covers considerably larger areas due to the spreading out of the WCB airmasses WCBs in the upper- - 10 tropospheric outflow.
+After 48 h and thus at the time when the trajectories reach upper-tropospheric levels (Figure 4e,f), the WCB trajectories spread out substantially and, consequently, the differences between HIST and RCP85 cover considerably larger areas than at time t=0 h or t=24 h.
+In the North Atlantic southward of 60°N, higher frequencies are found in RCP85, whereas lower frequencies prevail northward of 60°N. In contrast, over the North Pacific an opposing signal is found: the WCB outflow is less often located around 30°N but, in accordance with the northward shift of the WCB inflow (t=0 h), while an increased frequency can be seen between 45°N and 60°N. Finally, in the Southern Hemisphere, the difference signal at time 24 h is also propagating further downstream and at time t=48 h covers considerably larger areas due to the spreading out of the WCB airmasses in the upper-tropospheric outflow.